 Closer to East (Rincon Mountain) District

-Hampton Inn & Suites Tucson East – around 8.6 miles to the Park East Entrance
+Hampton Inn & Suites Tucson East – around 8.6 miles from the Park East Entrance

-DoubleTree Suites Williams Centre – around 10.2 miles to the Park East Entrance
+DoubleTree Suites Williams Centre – around 10.2 miles from the Park East Entrance

-Comfort Suites Sabino Canyon – around 11.1 miles to the Park East Entrance.
+Comfort Suites Sabino Canyon – around 11.1 miles from the Park East Entrance.

 From Williams, you should be heading via old route 66 to Peach Springs.
 Unfortunately first part will be going over intestate 40, but still, you can drive some old 66 from Ash Fork or Seligman.
 Of course, we suggest to take some stops for pictures and visiting famous places on the road.

 Peach Springs will be your place to sleep before you go to Havasupai.
 Please book your hotel well in advance because the rooms are limited.